Food, Drink & Hospitality Food, hospitality and tourism

 Music licensing and alcohol licensing are separate legal requirements, but they often overlap in hospitality venues.

-Since the Live Music Act 2012, many live music performances are deregulated for Licensing Act purposes:
+Since the Live Music Act 2012 and the Legislative Reform (Entertainment Licensing) Order 2014, many music performances are deregulated for Licensing Act purposes:

 • Live unamplified music between 8am and 11pm is deregulated

-• Live amplified music for audiences under 500 between 8am and 11pm is deregulated if on premises with alcohol licence
+• Live amplified music for audiences of no more than 500 between 8am and 11pm is deregulated if on premises with an alcohol licence

-• Recorded music between 8am and 11pm is deregulated on licensed premises for audiences under 500
+• Recorded music between 8am and 11pm is deregulated on licensed premises for audiences of no more than 500 (under the 2014 Order)

 Important: These deregulations only remove the requirement for Licensing Act permission.
 You still need TheMusicLicence from PPL PRS for copyright purposes.
 They are separate legal requirements.